leeberg/BlueHive/README.md

 * Some...
 LESS THAN efficient powershell scripting ;)

 ## Usage
-1. **SETUP** - Populate your own environmental variables in the "start.ps1" and where you would like bluehive to store it's data by populating the ```$BlueHiveFolder``` variable in `HoneyData.psm1` script file - *Sorry - haven't variablized this yet*... :(
+1. **SETUP** - Populate your own environmental variables in the "start.ps1" script.
+Specifically the folowing variables:
+   * ``$DomainControllerFQDN`` - FQDN of the domain controller bluehive will interact with.
+   * ``$BlueHiveFolder`` EX: 'C:\Users\lee\git\BlueHive' - Data Storage for Bluehive
+   * ``$AutoLoginServer`` FQDN of servce where new powershell sessions will login with honey accounts (Honey accoutns must have login rights).
-2. Use the start script to connect to active directory
+2. Use the start script to connect to active directory and startup the dashboard.
 3. Open the "Domain Connection" page and initiate a new domain sync by specifying your domain name and clicking the "Sync" button.
 4. Verify Domain Information in the "Existing Domain Connection" Pane. **Note - at this point you should have domain data populated in your `Data\Retrieved\Domains` folder
 5. Use Deployment Page to deploy new Honey Account